commonquail/charrmander/README.md

 This is a tool to assist with keeping track of the state of [Guild Wars 2][GW2] characters.

 This tool was created primarily to assist with keeping track of which areas had been completed on which characters.
 The initial (unreleased) version was finished 2012-12-13.
-The following day [a patch][patch-12-12-14] was released that basically made this tool redundant.
+The following day [a patch][patch-12-12-14] was released that basically made that version redundant.
+It still provides a faster way to keep track of characters than constantly relogging, however.

 ## Features